C-Gibson20/computational-neuroscience-modelling/scripts/README Linear Screen Prey.md

 ## Imports
 Standard libraries like `numpy`, `pickle`, and `matplotlib` are used for numerical operations, data handling, and visualizations.
 `multimodal_mazes` is the core module providing the agent behaviors, environment settings, and prey simulation functions.
 `tqdm` is used for progress tracking in loops.
+Additional libraries like `h5py` are used for saving simulation results in HDF5 format.

 ## Parameters
 ### General Parameters